Sujithra24/Project/README.md

 📱Bootstrap is used in this project to:
 .Make the form responsive, so it looks good on desktop, tablet, and mobile.
-.Provide modern styling without writing a lot of custom CSS.🧩Use prebuilt components like buttons, form fields, and alerts for a clean design.
+.Provide modern styling without writing a lot of custom CSS.
+.Use prebuilt components like buttons, form fields, and alerts for a clean design.
-⏱️Save development time while keeping the layout professional.
+.Save development time while keeping the layout professional.

 What this Project Does
 Displays a registration form for the user to fill: